 The Canadian government is committed to promoting sustainable practices, and this commitment extends to solar energy adoption.
 Through initiatives like the Greener Homes Initiative, eligible homeowners can access government rebates and loans to offset the upfront cost of going solar.
 The Greener Homes Loan provides up to $40,000 at 0% interest over 10 years to finance your solar system.
-Additionally, homeowners can receive a rebate of up to $5,000 towards the system’s cost, along with up to $600 to cover home energy evaluations.
 These incentives make adopting solar technology more affordable and accessible than ever before.

 With CMI Solar we make it easy because all these factors are already included in your solar pricing.
 We handle the warranty, permits, inspection, grid connection and installation.
 We only provide the best in equipment ensuring you a better long-term performing system.